jadegosar/jadegosar.github.io/index.md

 ---
 [Collegiate Men's Basketball Team KPI Reporting](/mens_bball_project.md)

-<small>Project completed for a DI Collegiate Mens Basketball Team with the purpose of identifying and flagging players who may be physically unprepared for the game and therefore at an increased risk of injury due to fatigue.</small>
+<small>Project completed for a DI collegiate Mens Basketball Team with the purpose of identifying and flagging players who may be physically unprepared for the game and therefore at an increased risk of injury due to fatigue.</small>

 <center><img src="images/player_plots.png"/></center>